Middle Passage: Suicide

-Slaves resisted in many ways, however when it was too much to bear, the two most common types of suicide were refusal to eat and jumping overboard.
-Suicide was a frequent occurrence, often by refusal of food or medicine or jumping overboard, as well as by a variety of other opportunistic means.
-If an enslaved person jumped overboard, they would often be left to drown or shot from the boat.
-Over the centuries, some African peoples, such as the Kru, came to be understood as holding substandard value as slaves, because they developed a reputation for being too proud to be enslaved, and for attempting suicide immediately upon losing their freedom.
+Slaves resisted in many ways, however when it was too much to bear, suicide became a frequent occurrence, often by refusal of food or medicine or jumping overboard, as well as by a variety of other opportunistic means.
+If an enslaved person jumped overboard, they would often be left to drown or shot from the ship.
+Over the centuries, some African peoples, such as the Kru, came to be understood as holding substandard value as slaves, because they developed a reputation for being too proud to be enslaved and for attempting suicide immediately upon losing their freedom.

 Both jumping overboard and self-starving were prevented as much as possible by slaver crews; the enslaved were often force-fed or tortured until they ate, though some still managed to starve themselves to death; the enslaved were kept away from means of suicide, and the sides of the deck were often netted.
 The enslaved were still successful, especially at jumping overboard.
 Often when an uprising failed, the mutineers would jump en masse into the sea.
 Slaves generally believed that if they jumped overboard, they would be returned to their family and friends in their village or to their ancestors in the afterlife.

 Suicide by jumping overboard was such a problem that captains had to address it directly in many cases.
 They used the sharks that followed the ships as a terror weapon.
-One captain, who had a rash of suicides on his ship, took a woman and lowered her into the water on a rope, and pulled her out as fast as possible.
-When she came in view, the sharks had already killed her—and bitten off the lower half of her body.
+One captain who had a rash of suicides on his ship took a woman and lowered her into the water on a rope, and pulled her out as fast as possible.
+When she came in view, the sharks had already killed her, biting off the lower half of her body.